AI4Finance-Foundation/ElegantRL/docs/source/algorithms/dqn.rst

 -  Dueling network architecture: ✔️

 .. note::
-    This implementation has no support for reward clipping because we introduce the hyper-paramter ``reward_scale`` as an alternative for reward scaling.
+    This implementation has no support for reward clipping because we introduce the hyper-paramter ``reward_scale`` for reward scaling as an alternative.
 We believe that the clipping function may omit information since it cannot map the clipped reward back to the original reward, however, the reward scaling function is able to manipulate the reward back and forth.

 .. warning::
-    PER leads to a faster learning speed and is also critical for environmnets with sparse reward.
+    PER leads to a faster learning speed and is also critical for environmnets with sparse rewards.
 However, a replay buffer with small size may hurt the performance of PER.

 Code Snippet